Spring Garden Revival

 Post-Application Maintenance & Establishment Protocols for Bridgewater's Environmental Conditions

 Post-hydroseeding maintenance is crucial for successful establishment in Bridgewater’s variable climate.
-Initial watering should be light and frequent (2-3 times daily for 2-3 weeks), especially during hot summers, with care to avoid runoff on slopes.
-Transition to deeper, less frequent watering (every 2-3 days by week 4-6) to promote root development.
-Fertilize based on soil test results, typically 4-6 weeks post-application with slow-release nitrogen.
-First mowing should occur when grass reaches 3-4 inches, cutting to 2.5-3 inches with sharp blades.
-Monitor germination (7-14 days for cool-season species), assess stand density, and overseed thin areas.
-Address drought, erosion, and wildlife challenges promptly, and coordinate with property owners for ongoing care.
-Long-term, reduce watering as roots establish and transition to standard mowing and fertilization per UMass Extension Turf Program guidelines.
+Begin with light, frequent watering 2-3 times daily for the first 2-3 weeks, avoiding runoff on slopes.
+Gradually transition to deeper watering every 2-3 days by week 4-6.
+Fertilize based on soil test results, typically 4-6 weeks after application, using slow-release nitrogen.
+Mow when grass reaches 3-4 inches, cutting to 2.5-3 inches with sharp blades and collecting clippings initially.
+Monitor germination (usually 7-14 days), assess stand density, and overseed thin areas.
+Address drought, erosion, and wildlife damage promptly, using additional barriers or deterrents as needed.
+Transition to standard maintenance after 8-12 weeks, following UMass Extension Turf Program guidelines.
+Coordinate with property owners for ongoing care and with professional landscape services as needed.

 What Neighborhoods Do We Serve Throughout Bridgewater, MA?